arfon/astropy-lambda/README.md

 Once the dependencies are installed (e.g. `numpy` and `astropy`) you need to defined the function for Lambda to execute.
 In this case we have a file named `process.py` and a `handler` function.
 We configure Lambda to execute `process.handler`

 Currently we have the FITS file location hard-coded into the processing code but this could be dynamically passed.

+#### What this code does

+The following code downloads a FITS file from the [Hubble Legacy Archive](https://hla.stsci.edu) and inspects the contents of the file using `astropy.io.fits`

 ```python
 import os